 Tip – Calculating the Price for Exchanges

 We’ve looked into the rules on how all the fees, taxes, and costs are calculated and have done this math for you.
-Here are the results:
+Here are the results for 2023 Stewards Sale tickets.
+(Main Sale tickets are priced the same way this year, and the same math should hold):

-For those who want to dive a bit deeper into how this is calculated, here are the assumptions we used, as well as a spreadsheet of the math below:
+For those who want to dive a bit deeper into how this is calculated, here are the assumptions we used for 2023, as well as a spreadsheet of the math below.

-- Face value of the tickets assumed to be $425 and the vehicle pass at $100
+- Face value of the tickets is $575 and the vehicle pass is $150

 - Tickets are assessed the 9% Nevada Live Entertainment tax based on face value, but vehicle passes are not subject to this tax

-- Each ticket and vehicle pass is assessed a $4 fee
+- Each ticket and vehicle pass is assessed a $4 per-item fee

 Key Upcoming Dates

-- Burner Express Bus Plus Sale–registration on June 12th
+- Burner Express Bus Plus Sale – TBD

 Our Recommendation for New Burners

-Target the main sale, STEP, and peer-to-peer transactions to get your tickets.
+Target the Main Sale, STEP, and peer-to-peer transactions to get your tickets (and the Ticket Aid Program if you think you’re eligible.)
 Join a number of burner Facebook groups and look to get involved in local projects.
 If you keep working at it, you’ll get a ticket.
 As we like to say, “The playa provides.”

 Once you have a ticket strategy, it’s time to start thinking about Camping Options.
 The next article in our guide explores this topic in more detail.